certifaction/hinsign-cli/README.md

 When indicated, the requests must be authenticated as following (an environment is provided for testing that does not enforce authentication):

-HTTP Server Mode (OAuth via HIN ACS):
+HTTP Server Mode (oAuth via HIN ACS for dispenses):
 ```
 Authorization: Bearer acs:<token>
 ```

-HTTP Server Mode (Auth-Service):
+HTTP Server Mode (Auth-Service for the signing process):
 ```
-Authorization: Bearer epdg:<token>
+Authorization: Bearer oauth:<token>
 ```

 If the request is not authenticated a HTTP 401 Unauthorized or a HTTP 403 Forbidden response is returned.

-For the creation of e-prescription the elevated EPD-Level Authentication based on SAML artifacts is mandatory.
+For the creation of e-prescription the elevated near EPD-Level Authentication is mandatory.
 Please refer to the [respective section](#32-authentication-and-authorisation) for further details.

 ### 4.2.
 E-prescription Endpoints